 6. Will there be SOLs this year?
 If my high school still needs verified credits for graduation, how will that be handled?

-At this time, the VDOE has not announced SOL testing has been cancelled for the 2020-21 school year.
+At this time, the Virginia Department of Education (VDOE) has not announced SOL testing has been cancelled for the 2020-21 school year.
 We are anticipating additional guidance on verified credits and testing in the weeks ahead.